 We do this by – A Unique Child

-We work closely with parents/carers and carry out detailed observations to ensure the needs of each child is met.
+We work closely with parents/carers and carry out detailed observations to ensure the needs of each child are met.

 We provide exciting environments inside and outside to support children to have interesting experiences, we also support children to lead their own learning through child-initiated activities.